natgo/wt-wiki-scraper/wikitext-transpiled/ground/Stormer%20HVM.md

 The {{PAGENAME}} uses surface-to-air Starstreak missiles and their unique properties make it hard to use them for anything else.
 There are 8 of them mounted on the turret and there are 8 more spares in the back of the tank.

 The missiles are launched in two stages - the carrier missile and the "darts".
-The information in the stat-card is presented for the carrier missile and differs from the actual payload unleashed after ~580 m of flight.
+The information in the stat-card is presented for the carrier missile and differs from the actual payload unleashed after ~450 m of flight.
+The main missile has a very bright engine flare, while the mini missiles are very dim and difficult to follow without thermal sight.

 In spite of the indicated top speed, Starstreaks bleed their speed very fast when forced to chase jets at an angle, so consider practising fire discipline or look for spots from which you can hit them head-on or in the back.

-The missiles are guided by a laser, which makes them trigger LWS upon launch, but also allows to guide multiple launches at once and renders jammers and most countermeasures useless.
+The missiles are guided by a laser, which makes them trigger LWS upon launch, but also allows to guide multiple launches at once (generally, up to two) and renders jammers and most countermeasures useless.

 ==== Ammunition ====
 {{:Starstreak/Ammunition|Starstreak HVM}}